catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   | tags                |                                      |
   +---------------------+--------------------------------------+

-Once that is done we should have a functioning loadbalancer that will perform TLS termination for our webserver.
+Once that is done we should have a functioning load balancer that will perform TLS termination for our webserver.